 The Coalition member entities initially entered into an interlocal agreement to jointly implement a portion of the SWMP in 2002.
 Coalition members have continued to perform coalition activities, and have committed to continue conducting and supporting ongoing Coalition activities.
-As a member of the Davis County Storm Water Coalition, Bountiful City will continue to work with other Municipalities in Davis County for Coalition purposes.
+As a member of the Davis County Storm Water Coalition, Bountiful City will continue to work with other MS4s in Davis County for Coalition purposes.
 It is anticipated that the entities will jointly perform the following responsibilities:

-- 1) Jointly purchase educational and training materials, as determined by the Coalition, for distribution to:

-- a) Residents

-- b) Businesses

-- c) Developers/contractors

-- d) Municipal Separate Storm Sewer System (MS4) Industrial facilities

-- 2) Use the Coalition as a county-wide committee to: - a) train personnel - b) create partnerships - c) obtain input and feedback from special interest groups - 3) Annually contribute updated storm drain system information for county-wide mapping purposes - 4) Jointly prepare and promote a model ordinance that addresses: - a) Illicit discharges - b) Construction site storm water runoff - c) Long-term storm water management - 5) Jointly arrange for and provide education about hydrologic methods and criteria for sizing postconstruction BMPs

-6) Jointly participate to develop Standard Operating Procedures
+- 1) Jointly purchase educational and training materials, as determined by the Coalition, for distribution to: - a) Residents - b) Institutions, industrial and commercial facilities - c) Developers and contractors (construction) - d) Municipal Separate Storm Sewer System (MS4) owned or operated facilities - 2) Use the Coalition as a county-wide committee to: - a) Train personnel - b) Create partnerships - c) Obtain input and feedback from special interest groups - 3) Annually contribute updated storm drain system information for county-wide mapping purposes - 4) Jointly prepare and promote a model ordinances, updates, and standards that addresses: - a) Illicit discharges - b) Construction site storm water runoff - c) Long-term storm water management - Jointly arrange for and provide education about hydrologic methods and criteria for selecting and sizing post-construction BMPs - 6) Jointly participate to develop Standard Operating Procedures - Jointly evaluate, identify, target and provide educational materials and outreach to address the reduction of water quality impacts associated with nitrogen and phosphorus in discharges